icopy-site/awesome/docs/awesome/free-for-dev.md

   * [hostman.com](https://hostman.com) — Deploy up to 3 static sites from your GitHub repository for free.
   * [Neocities](https://neocities.org) — Static, 1 GB free storage with 200 GB Bandwidth.
   * [Netlify](https://www.netlify.com/) — Builds, deploy and hosts static site/app free for, 100 GB data and 100 GB/month bandwidth.
+  * [Layer0](https://layer0.co/) Deploy fast dynamic Jamstack websites on a global CDN powered by [Limelight](https://www.limelight.com/) for free with 100GB/month bandwidth and 3 environments.
   * [pantheon.io](https://pantheon.io/) — Drupal and WordPress hosting, automated DevOps and scalable infrastructure.
 Free for developers and agencies
   * [readthedocs.org](https://readthedocs.org/) — Free documentation hosting with versioning, PDF generation and more
   * [render.com](https://render.com) — Unified cloud to build and run apps and sites with free SSL, a global CDN, private networks, auto-deploys from Git, and completely free plans for web services, databases, and static web pages.